-Knowing how to deal with stress can help you to be happier and healthier in the long run.
+Knowing how to manage stress can help you to be happier and healthier in the long run.
 Coping with stress is about trying to solve the problems that are within your control and learning to accept the things you can’t change.
 The next time you’re feeling stressed, ask yourself these four questions to help you decide on your next move.

 1. What’s the issue?

-It’s easier to deal with stress once you know exactly what’s stressing you out.
+It’s easier to manage stress once you know exactly what’s stressing you out.
 It could be one big thing that’s weighing on your shoulders, or lots of little things that have built up over time.
 If nothing obvious comes to mind, talk to someone you trust.
 A fresh pair of eyes and ears can help to shed light on the situation.

 2. Can you do anything to change it?